MicrosoftDocs/cognitive-toolkit-docs/articles/EvalDll-Evaluation-on-Windows.md

 ms.devlang:   csharp, cpp
 ---

-# EvalDLL  valuation on Windows
+# EvalDLL  evaluation on Windows

 The EvalDll library on Windows is provided both as C++ and C# library.
 A NuGet package is also available at Nuget.org.
 Please note that Visual Studio 2015 Update 3 is required and the target platform in the project property should be X64.